 Franschhoek has long boasted a disproportionate number of South Africa’s top restaurants.
 Leading chefs create everything from cutting-edge cuisine to stylish light meals using the freshest produce of the valley, paired with magnificent local wines.

 Franschhoek offers a wide range of accommodation, from luxury hotels to country auberges and intimate B&Bs.
 For the business traveller, there are conference facilities aplenty.

 With numerous romantic venues from which to choose, Franschhoek is also a wonderful place to get married.
 A host of shops and galleries line the Main Street, providing a wonderful choice of boutique fashion and jewellery studios, world-class collections of artwork and photography, speciality delis and produce, and interesting bric-a-brac to browse.Contact Us

-For the more energetic there are numerous walking trails in the surrounding mountains – particularly in the Mont Rochelle Nature Reserve.
+For the more energetic there are numerous walking trails in the surrounding mountains – particularly in the Mont Rochelle Nature Reserve and in the Berg River area.
 You can also hire a bicycle and explore on your own, or go wine tasting on horseback.
 Visit Val de Vie for polo, or play golf at the breathtaking and award-winning Pearl Valley golf course.